Nielspace/Learning-DataScience/README.md

 ![](images/camera-coffee-composition-1509428.jpg)

-By *Data Science*, we mean almost anything that has to do with *data*: collecting the data, analysing, modelling.
+By *Data Science*, we mean almost anything that has to do with *data*: **collecting the data, analysing, modelling**.
 Yet the most importtant part is the application.
 Like machine learning.

 Eventhough the Artificial Intelligence was born in 1956.
 The research almost hit a road block.
 Like dead-end.
 Suddenly the shadow of dawn stood still in the vicinity of a great break through.